reduxjs/reselect/README.md

 ### Accessing React Props in Selectors

+| In the following section we are going to work with a extended version of our app that supports multiple Todo Lists.
+The code needed to accomplish this is not shown here and is left as an exercise to the reader.

 So far we have only seen selectors receive the Redux store state as an argument, but a selector can receive props too.

-In the following example we have extended our `VisibleTodoList` component to be able to render multiple todo lists at once.
-Each `VisibleTodoList` component now has a `listId` prop to identify it:
+Here is`App.js` with three `VisibleTodoList` components, each of which has a `listId` prop:

 #### `components/App.js`